 From there, we took our first steps on this our second Camino.
 Dressed in full rain gear, we set off for Arcos, our first destination.
 I have to admit I felt a bit smug dressed in my rain pants and hooded jacket whenever I saw someone wearing a poncho.
 Ponchos tend to flap in the wind and do not keep one’s legs dry.
 I’ve never understood ponchos, especially on the trail.

-It rained.
-It drizzled.
-It poured.
+It rained, it drizzled, and it poured.
 All day.
 Not the most auspicious beginning, but a beginning just the same.
 Our endurance was put to the test right out of the gate.
 It’s the Camino.

 “Sweet April showers do May flowers” Thomas Tusser